Matthew W. Muterspaugh

 About Matthew W. Muterspaugh

 Matthew W. Muterspaugh is a scholar working on Instrumentation, Astronomy and Astrophysics and Architecture, having authored 62 papers that have together received 741 indexed citations.
-Recurring topics across this work include Stellar, planetary, and galactic studies (47 papers), Astronomy and Astrophysical Research (25 papers) and Astrophysics and Star Formation Studies (23 papers).
+Recurring topics across this work include Stellar, planetary, and galactic studies (47 papers), Astronomy and Astrophysical Research (25 papers), Astrophysics and Star Formation Studies (23 papers), Astro and Planetary Science (18 papers), Adaptive optics and wavefront sensing (13 papers), Astronomical Observations and Instrumentation (9 papers), Astrophysical Phenomena and Observations (6 papers) and Gamma-ray bursts and supernovae (6 papers).
 The work is most often cited by research in Instrumentation (208 citations), Astronomy and Astrophysics (606 citations) and Nuclear and High Energy Physics (211 citations).
 Matthew W. Muterspaugh has collaborated with scholars based in United States, Poland and United Kingdom.
 Frequent co-authors include S. R. Kulkarni, M. Konacki, Benjamin F. Lane, M. M. Colavita, B. F. Burke, K. G. Hełminiak, Francis C. Fekel, Michael H. Williamson, M. Greenwald and B. LaBombard.
-Their work appears in journals such as The Astrophysical Journal, Proceedings of the IEEE and Astronomy and Astrophysics.
+Their work appears in journals such as The Astrophysical Journal, The Astronomical Journal, Journal of Astronomical Telescopes Instruments and Systems, Publications of the Astronomical Society of the Pacific and IEEE Transactions on Consumer Electronics.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.